 - Computer science

-While some institutions require candidates to possess a bachelor’s degree in a quantitative discipline, others do not; instead requiring bachelor’s prepared candidates to have completed specific undergraduate courses, such as:
+While some graduate schools require candidates to hold a bachelor’s degree in a quantitative discipline, others do not; instead, they may only require candidates to have completed specific undergraduate courses, such as:

 - Linear algebra